What to Know About the NCCT TS-C Certification & Exam

 One of the most important things you can do to prepare for the TS-C exam is to choose a great training program.
 Look for programs with high graduation rates and exam passing rates.

-Our surgical tech program here at Stepful—which prepares you to take the TS-C exam—has an 85% pass rate, which is impressive compared to the national average of just 73%.
+Our surgical tech program here at Stepful will prepare you to take the TS-C exam.

 After you complete your training program, you can purchase additional study materials and take practice tests offered by the TS-C. You can also watch videos online, practice with flashcards, and re-read your notes from class.